 I imagined that I could sell local flowers along with my lavender products, and I just so happened to know a couple of amazing flower farmers, my friends and neighbors John and Jeremi of Pollinate Flowers.
 So I texted John and told him that I was thinking about opening a little shop and would they be interested in selling their flowers wholesale to me.
 He texted back a few minutes later asking, “Would you be interested in a partner?”
 I immediately texted back, “Yes I would.”
 This was one of the quickest and best decisions I’ve ever made.
 And together we moved forward.

-On March 1 I signed the lease and picked up the keys and the shop was ours.
+On March 1 2020, I signed the lease and picked up the keys and the shop was ours.
 On March 13th, schools shut down and on March 23rd our world came to a screeching halt.
 COVID had hit Oregon and our dream of opening our shop on May 1 (May Day) was put on hold.
 But as we looked around at the teal ceiling, the pink chandeliers, the warped white floor, and the light mustard colored walls, we figured that while we were waiting for the world to open back up, we might as well remodel.
 So we planned and dreamed and Pinterested our way into a look that we all loved and then with the incredible talent, vision, and crucial guidance of another member of the Pollinate team, Zach Goff, we started to work demo-ing, painting, building, and sewing so that we could keep moving forward.

 Hello!
-My name is Pam Reynolds Baker and I am a mom/wife /English teacher and lavender farmer located in Dundee, Oregon.
+My name is Pam Reynolds Baker and I am a mom/wife /writer and lavender farmer located in Dundee, Oregon.